StackVista/stackstate-docs/develop/reference/stj/stj_reference.md

 ## Function: getFirstExisting

-The `getFirstExisting` gets the first node from a list of node identifiers (URNs).
+Gets the first node from a list of node identifiers (URNs).

 ### Arguments: